OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

     prover/src/binary.rs:493:9, data: None
 ```

-The program can fail the check for various reasons (on compile, deployment, etc...).
+The contract can fail the check for various reasons (on compile, deployment, etc...).
 Reading the [Invalid Stylus WASM Contracts explainer](https://github.com/OffchainLabs/cargo-stylus/blob/main/main/VALID_WASM.md) can help you understand what makes a WASM contract valid or not.

-If your program succeeds, you'll see something like this:
+If your contract succeeds, you'll see something like this:

 ```shell
 Finished release [optimized] target(s) in 1.88s